-The Lasalle Police Services Board (the Police) received a request from a reporter under the Municipal Freedom of Information and Protection of Privacy Act (the Act) for access to a copy of a report made by two City of London police officers following their internal investigation into the Lasalle Police Service.
+The Metropolitan Toronto Police Services Board (the Police) received a request from a police officer under the Municipal Freedom of Information and Protection of Privacy Act (the Act).
+The request was for access to a copy of a report of the investigation conducted by another officer into a complaint made by the requester.

-The Police denied access to the record.
+The Police denied access to the record, claiming that pursuant to section 52(3), the Act does not apply to the record.
 The requester (now the appellant) appealed the decision of the Police.